niolabs/docs/docs/api/services_types.md

 ## Get API

-The get API returns a JSON body with information about the service type with a particular name.
+The Get API returns a JSON body with information about the service type with a particular name.
 For example, send a GET request to `/services_types` with the name `Service` as its endpoint

     curl -XGET 'http://localhost:8181/services_types/Service' --user 'Admin:Admin'